ekqt/ekqtblog/src/data/how-i-deploy-my-projects-in-2022.md

 2. **Ease of deployment** — being able to commit and deploy frictionlessly
 3. **Integrated version control system** — being able to sustainably keep my codebase in GitHub

-To explain this criteria, I'll use as an example my latest project: [@ekqtblog](https://ekqt-blog.vercel.app/#) - a markdown-based application created with [React](https://reactjs.org/).
+To explain these criteria, I'll use as an example my latest project: [@ekqtblog](https://ekqt-blog.vercel.app/#) - a markdown-based application created with [React](https://reactjs.org/).
 Skip the next three sections if you're short on time.

 ### Accessibility